DrSLDR/tracery-bots/README.md

 _Tracery configurations for (Dr)SLDR's Twitter and Mastodon bots_

 This repository contains the JSON files that define the [Tracery](http://www.tracery.io/) grammars for my bots.
-Twitter bots are run on [Cheap Bots, Done Quick](https://cheapbotsdonequick.com/) and some Mastodon framework - the one I wanted to use seems to have gone away.
+Twitter bots are run on [Cheap Bots, Done Quick](https://cheapbotsdonequick.com/) and the Mastodon bots are... not run anywhere - the framework I wanted to use seems to have gone away.

 ## ProofByBot